 Once we have received all of your documents and your credential evaluation shows you are eligible, you will be invited to sit an intake test.
-The results of the intake test will determine whether you have the Dutch language skills required to start on the desired entry date.
+The results of the intake test will determine whether you have the language skills required to start on the desired entry date.
 No correspondence will be entered into regarding the intake test scores, nor will the intake test papers be made available for inspection.

 If you pass the intake test, you will be invited to an intake interview.
 This interview will take approximately 30 minutes.
 Over the course of the interview, we will ask you a number of questions about such topics as your prior education, your motivation for applying for the Language and Preparatory Programme, your study choice, etc. When you receive the invitation for the intake interview, you will also be given information about how to prepare.

 Before starting the programme, you must demonstrate that you can pay your course fees.

 If you are paying your own fees, you will be asked to sign a direct debit mandate.
 This will allow us to take the course fees out of your account.
 If preferred, you can pay in instalments.

 If you have applied for a DUO loan, you must send us confirmation that your loan has been granted before starting the programme.

 If you are registered with the UAF Foundation for Refugee Students, we will receive confirmation that the UAF will pay the course fees.
 The operational management office will then contact the UAF for payment.